 In Sarasota, FL, if you cause an accident due to being under the influence, the statistics show that you have a much higher chance of causing serious damage and causing injuries.
 This potential to cause injury and damage is why Sarasota County takes DUI’s as a commercial driver so seriously.
 As a commercial driver in Florida, you will be classed as driving under the influence of having a lower blood alcohol content, then if you were a pedestrian.
 A DUI conviction could potentially lose you your driver’s license and take away your livelihood.

 The Law Place has over 75 years of combined experience of fighting on both sides of the courtroom.
-Your defense attorney will have experience dealing with cases just like yours and offer skilled and knowledgable DUI defense.
+Your Sarasota criminal defense lawyer will have experience dealing with cases just like yours and offer skilled and knowledgable DUI defense.
 Call us today on (941) 444-4444 for a free consultation.

 When Commercial Drivers Can Be Arrested for a DUI